 Season five is the last act of Six Feet Under, and it’s almost time to wrap up our favorite characters in an interesting and satisfying way.
-As George talks about shock treatments and meds, Billy (and the viewer!) have a moment to reflect on the greater implications.
+As George talks about shock treatments and meds, Billy and the viewers have a moment to reflect on the greater implications.

 But the genius doesn’t stop there.
 Instead of ending the scene after the point has been made, the writers add a moment of heightened reality that will cement the scene in the viewer’s mind: Billy and George sing.

 It’s an impromptu moment that would never work in a lesser show, but the actors, writers, and director pull it off exquisitely.
 It’s a song that George would have known as a kid, yet it’s famous enough to transcend the generation gap.
 It’s a song that demands a response from someone who understands.
 It’s a song with simple, poignant lyrics, and it provides an abstract moment in a brutally honest show.